NetCordDev/NetCord/Documentation/guides/events/first-events.md

 ```
 Now your bot is notifying everyone that someone has modified a message!

+## Other Events
-**Other events work similar to these.
-You can play with them if you want.**
+Other events work similar to these.
+You can play with them if you want!